whirlwin/fript-web/README.md

 *Alternatively, create a file `.env.production` if needed*

-3: Start the app locallly
+3: Start the app locally

 ```bash
 $ npm start